DIYgod/RSSHub/docs/en/install/README.md

 ::: tip Tip

-On arm / arm64, this deployment method does not include puppeteer dependencies.
+On arm/arm64, this deployment method does not include puppeteer dependencies.
 To enable puppeteer, install Chromium from your distribution repositories first, then set `CHROMIUM_EXECUTABLE_PATH` to its executable path.

 Debian:
 ```bash